mourendxu/TD-OpenCV3TOP/README.md

 - The plugin is now **cross-platform**.
 We now have binary releases for both **Mac** and **Windows**, along with the necessary code and project files to build it on your own, if you so choose.
-- The plugin now supports Touchdesigner **Stable** and **Experimental** builds.
-The Experimental builds implemented a new way of dealing with C++ plugins, and they allow users to use C++ plugins without a Commercial or Pro License.
-Make sure you use the correct binary for the build of TD you are using.
+- The plugin now supports both Touchdesigner **Stable** and **Experimental** branches.
+The Experimental branch has implemented a new way of dealing with C++ plugins, and it allows users to utilize C++ plugins without a Commercial or Pro License.
+Make sure you use the correct binary release for the branch of TD you are using.
-- Greg Finger created a demo toe file for the Experimental builds.
+- Greg Finger has created a demo toe file for the Experimental branch.
 - Extensive updates have been made to the documentation.
 We now include instructions on how to build OpenCV on Mac, as well as build instructions for the plugin.
 - scaleFactor has been exposed to the user via parameters.
+- The plugin now forces 32 bit float data format.